NitroDiesel/Specter/README.md

 # Specter

 Specter is a Material Design 3 browser extension that keeps tabs looking active by spoofing visibility and focus APIs.
 It blocks or fakes `visibilitychange`, `blur`, and `focus` events, randomises fake-user bursts, and logs everything locally so sites can’t tell when you switch away.
+This is still under development

 ## Highlights